 Symptoms of whiplash include neck and back pain, stiffness and soreness, headaches, fatigue, and more.
 If you have recently been involved in a motor vehicle accident (MVA), a sports injury, or suspect you have whiplash, consult with one of our healthcare professionals to determine your best recovery plan.

 When left untreated, injuries from automobile accidents can get worse over time.
-Our physiotherapists will help you recover from those injuries.
+Our team of healthcare experts can help you recover from those injuries with physiotherapy, acupuncture, massage therapy, and chiropractic care.
 Our clinic team will also guide you through the process and work with your insurance company.